ebensing/gh-benchmarks/README.md

 This is the location in the repository to save the generated files.
 This should be a path relative to your repository root.

-preservedFiles - Array of Files
+preservedFiles - Object
 --------------------
-This is an array of files to make available to the repo before running the tasks.
-Each takes the following form:
+This is an object that has a list of files to make available and the list of refs for which to make them available.

+Each ref name should either be found on the `ref` property of the job or in the `tags` array.

+Each file takes the following form:

 ```javascript
 { branch "benchmarks", "benchmarks/inserts.js" }